Actindo-AG/Documentation/Taxes/Operation/01_ManageDecisionMatrix.md

 2. Click the *VAT ID* drop-down list and select the appropriate option.
 The following options are available:

+  - **Yes**
-  - **Yes**: The end customer is a company and, therefore, has a VAT ID number (business-to-business transaction).
+  The end customer is a company and, therefore, has a VAT ID number (business-to-business transaction).
+  - **No**
-  - **No**: The end customer is a private individual and, therefore, has no VAT ID number (business-to-customer transaction).
+  The end customer is a private individual and, therefore, has no VAT ID number (business-to-customer transaction).
-  - **Any**: Wildcard; any value is accepted.

-3. Click the *Country of origin* drop-down list(s) and select the appropriate option(s).
-Use the drop-down list on the left to select a group of countries and the one on the right to select an individual country.

-  > {Info] The current version only provides the option **EU - European Union** as a group of countries.
-When a group of countries is selected, the right drop-down list is grayed out.
+3. Click the *Country of origin* drop-down list and select the appropriate option.
+Use the drop-down list on the left to select a group of countries or the one on the right to select an individual country.
+As a group of countries, only the **EU - European Union** option is available.
+In the drop-down list of individual countries, all available countries in the system are displayed.
+When a group of countries is selected, the drop-down list on the right is locked.

 4. Click the *Ship-to country* drop-down lists and select **Any** on the left and the country where the product is to be shipped to on the right.

 5. Click the *Ship-to postcode* drop-down list and select the appropriate option.
 The following options are available:

-  - **Range**: Enter a postcode range, for example, 27498-27498 to limit the criterion to a specific target area.
+  - **Range**
+  Select this option to specify a numeric postcode range, for example 27498 or 52001-52006.
+  - **Regex**
-  - **Regex**: Use regular expressions to specify postcodes containing alphanumeric characters, for example /^BT.*/.
+  Select this option to specify a postcode containing alphanumeric characters with regular expressions, for example /^BT.*/.
+For detailed information about regular expressions, see https://regex101.com/.

-  > [Info] There are many regular expressions testing tools available free of charge in the Internet, such as [Regex101](https://regex101.com/).

 6. Enter a postcode range or a regular expression to define a specific tax exception area in the selected country.

-7. Click the *Net value of goods smaller than* drop-down list and select the applicable currency.
-If necessary, specify an amount using the keyboard or the increase and decrease arrows on the right.
+7. If necessary, click the *Net value of goods smaller than* drop-down list and select the applicable currency.
+Enter the applicable amount using the keyboard or the increase and decrease arrows on the right.

 8. Click the *Tax zone* drop-down list to select the applicable tax zone.